 If you do want to watch some TV from time to time, that’s not a bad thing in itself.
 Just try not to do it every single day, and if you do sit still for a while, make sure you get up and move around every now and then.
 This will help.

 On the topic of getting up for a move around now and then, it’s important to consider the amount of time you spend sitting down.
 We lead incredibly sedentary lifestyles nowadays.
 Of course, the situation with the pandemic over the last year really hasn’t helped that.

 But if you can, consider the amount of prolonged sitting you’re doing.
 Sitting for meals is one thing, but constant sitting at our desks and again in front of the TV really isn’t good for us.

 Try and incorporate at least half an hour of movement into your day when you can.
 Break your sitting time into smaller chunks, or perhaps try and do some of your work standing up.
 Sitting for long periods can lead to a range of health issues in the long term.
 Increased blood pressure, obesity and abnormal cholesterol levels have all been attributed to a more sedentary lifestyle.

 Another thing to really keep an eye on is the amount of caffeine you’re taking in.
 Although it can be an effective way to boost energy levels, it can really cause some issues with your health.
 Side effects of having too much caffeine can include dizziness, heart palpitations and difficulty sleeping, to name a few.

-Caffeine can also dehydrate you, leaving your body in need of more water to get itself feeling back to normal.
-Anything more than 400 miligrams of caffeine a day is considered too much, so keep an eye on that coffee habit.
+Caffeine can also dehydrate you, leaving your body in need of more water to get itself back to normal.
+Anything more than 400 milligrams of caffeine a day is considered too much, so keep an eye on that coffee habit.
 It may be causing you more problems than you realise.